Amy Jones: Yorkshire Artist.

 I received my art education in Surrey before taking an MA in Fine Art at Falmouth College of Art in 2001.
 At college I started to create oil and watercolour paintings of the town where I grew up, Abergavenny in South Wales.
 This locality became my main subject for many years.
 To create a sense of place I began by drawing on location.
 Once in the studio, I used my drawings and memory to capture the energy and beauty of the Welsh landscape.

 I exhibited this work at a number of galleries in London, Wales and the South West.
 In 1997 I was awarded Third Prize for the Sunday Times / Singer & Friedlander Watercolour Competition and in 1999 I received a Commendation in the Laing Landscape Competition.

-I settled in South Yorkshire in 2009, since then I have taken a new subject; the animals that populate the landscape.
-This subject was inspired by a ram I noticed whilst I was exploring the local area, looking for new scenes to paint.
-The ram looked old and craggy and reminded me of the sculpture She-Goat by Pablo Picasso.
-I took several photographs of him and the other sheep in the flock.
-Drawing the ram gave me the impetus to take a fresh theme and focus on drawing sheep and other farm animals.
+Sheep have been the subject of my artwork since I settled in Yorkshire about 10 years ago.
+I was inspired by a ewe I noticed whilst I was walking around the local area, sketching the landscape.
+She looked old and craggy and reminded me of the sculpture She-Goat by Pablo Picasso.
+This gave me the impetus to focus on drawing and painting animals ...particularly sheep.

 I find sheep fascinating.
 I like to draw the ones that show interesting personality traits.
 I begin my drawings by sketching from life and taking photographs with a digital SLR camera.
 This allows me to get to know my subjects thoroughly; to observe their mannerisms and behaviour as well as their anatomy.
 My final drawings look more convincing as a result.
 Most of the sheep I draw roam foothills of the Pennines.
 They are very hardy.
 To me they look almost primeval.
 I like to elevate their humble status by making portraits of them.